xonde/DevOps-Course-Workshop-Module-07-Learners/during_workshop_7.md

 4. Push the change and observe the build go green again!
 You can also view the code coverage history.

 ### (Stretch goal) Slack notifications
 Like for the GitHub Actions workflow, add slack notification to the Jenkins job.
-To make this work you will need to use the slack app [jenkins ci](https://slack.com/apps/A0F7VRFKN-jenkins-ci?next_id=0), make sure this has been installed in the slack workspace you're using.
+To make this work you will need to use the Slack app [Jenkins CI](https://slack.com/apps/A0F7VRFKN-jenkins-ci?next_id=0), make sure this has been installed in the slack workspace you're using.

 > Note that their documentation may be slightly out of date and not quite match the page you see in Jenkins.

 ### (Stretch goal) Use a Single Build Agent for the Jenkins Pipeline
 Can you create a single container that can be used as the sole build agent for the entire multistage Jenkins pipeline?
+You might need to do this to run end to end tests for example.